Easter Treasure Hunt

 I Know They Are Silly, But The Kids Love Them

 And you will have a ball watching them racing around and squealing when they find the 'treasure'.
 Keep the clues simple and easy to figure out and keep the treasures small so they hide better and your Treasure Hunt will be great!
 Maybe you could even ask neighbors for help and participation (or not).
 I hope this helps you have a great Easter Treasure Hunt.
 Oh, before I forget-the more you do the hunt, the easier it gets!

-HAPPY EASTER, SPRING or whatever you call your celebration of the ending of Winter.
+HAPPY EASTER, HAPPY SPRING or whatever you like to call your celebration of the ending of Winter.
 I call it 'Finally, it's warm again!'---LOL.

 © 2012 Cheryl Simonds